Community information hubs

 • the voice-over-IP telephone

-Additionally, a 1.5-kilowatt cavity is fitted for a hand driven Honda generator.
-This means that all the essential services can run for as long as diesel/petrol is available even if electric power was to completely run out.
+Additionally, a 1.5-kilowatt cavity is fitted for a hand driven Honda generator that would enable all the essential services to run for as long as fuel is available, even if electric power was to completely run out.

-This reults in three levels of redundancy for power in an emergency — all separated from the surrounding local infrastructure.
+This results in three levels of redundancy for power in an emergency — all separated from the surrounding local infrastructure.

-Additionally, all halls and facilities that have a Hub installed are now carbon negative.
+All halls and facilities that have an information hub installed are now carbon negative.
 They are producing more power than is being used and what is not being drawn is feeding straight back into the power grid.

 Satellite communications

-Each phone has a phone number attached to it, allowing for two-way communication via satellite at 33 to 35 megabytes per second speeds with no latency.
+Each phone has a contact number, allowing for two-way communication via satellite at 33 to 35 megabytes per second speeds with no latency.

-This ensures that these facilities, and their surrounding communities, will never be isolated by damage to communications and power infrastructure again.
+This has all been designed to reduce the possibility of these facilities and their surrounding communities being isolated by damage to communications and power infrastructure again.

 Information screens

-Each Hub screen is a commercially available, 55-inch, single-sided portrait display panel.
-The mounting frames for these screens, designed and engineered locally at South Coast Glass, are all vandal proof, bug proof and dust proof.
+Each hub screen is a commercially available, 55-inch, single-sided portrait display panel.
+The mounting frames for these screens, designed and engineered locally at South Coast Glass, are vandal resistant, bug proof and dust proof.

 Each frame is fully ventilated to ensure that the screen doesn't fail due to temperature variation or heat from direct sunlight.